 New compilation errors can indicate incoherent situations which could lead to errors in the manufactured board

-- Missing power net directive on power network.
+- Missing power net directive on PCB power nets.

 - Power net directive conflict on power network.